TANH Function in Excel

 - If you want the result in a degree, multiply the result by 180/PI.

 This has been a guide to TANH Function in Excel.
-Here we discuss the TANH Formula in excel and how to use TANH along with excel example and downloadable excel templates.
+Here we discuss how to use TANH in excel along with examples and downloadable template.
 You may also look at these useful functions in excel –